 Even if they’re not personally affected, exposure to traumatic events through the media or in conversations can affect a child’s emotional well-being.
-In the aftermath of Friday’s devastating shooting at a Texas high school, we’re re-sharing this list of things to keep in mind when helping children cope with tragedy, provided by Jim Perez, OCDE’s administrator for Safe Schools and Support Services.
+In the aftermath of Friday’s devastating shooting at a Texas high school, we’re re-sharing this list of things to keep in mind when helping children cope with tragedy, courtesy of Jim Perez, OCDE’s administrator for Safe Schools and Support Services.

 Be understanding.
 Not everyone responds the same way in times of crisis.
 Review common stress reactions as well as grief responses and try your best to empathize with those who are being impacted.
 It’s common for children experiencing trauma to become more quiet or withdrawn, but others may become irritable or act out.
 It’s important to remember that these are all normal reactions, and adults need to respond in a calm and caring way.

 Education is key.
 Certain reactions can make us feel out of control.
 Discussing stress reactions and grief responses with kids can be very helpful during times of crisis.
 By identifying reactions and letting them know that these are normal responses to an abnormal situation, you will already be providing a level of comfort.
 Don’t be afraid to talk openly with students about their feelings and concerns about the incident and the aftermath.
 Providing accurate information to help clarify misunderstandings and reduce fear while avoiding scary details will help students gain control.
 We can also help teach our sour children how to use their own coping skills, such as talking to a trusted adult or doing activities like playing with friends, reading, praying, singing, dancing or creating art.